genepi/imputationserver/docs/api.md

 # API Reference

-The REST APIs provide programmatic ways to submit new jobs and to download data from Michigan Imputation Server.
+The REST APIs provide programmatic ways to submit new jobs and to download data from Munich Imputation Server.
 It identifies users using authentication tokens, responses are provided in JSON format.

 ## Authentication
-Michigan Imputation Server uses a token-based authentication.
+Munich Imputation Server uses a token-based authentication.
 The token is required for all future interaction with the server.
 The token can be created and downloaded from your user profile (username -> Profile):

 ![Activate API](https://raw.githubusercontent.com/genepi/imputationserver-docker/master/images/api.png)